Papillary urothelial carcinoma: A type of bladder cancer

-The bladder is a muscular organ in the pelvis that stores urine until it can be excreted.
-Bladder cancer happens when abnormal cells in the bladder grow too quickly.
+The bladder is a muscular organ in the pelvis that stores urine.
+Bladder cancer develops when abnormal cells in the bladder grow too quickly.

-In this article, we take a look at symptoms, causes, and treatment options for papillary urothelial carcinoma.
+In this article, we investigate the symptoms, causes, and treatment options for papillary urothelial carcinoma.

 What is papillary urothelial carcinoma?